aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraphformat/leftindent/_index.md

 ---
 title: ParagraphFormat.LeftIndent
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the value in points that represents the left indent for paragraph in C#
+description: ParagraphFormat property.
+Gets or sets the value in points that represents the left indent for paragraph in C#
 type: docs
 weight: 170
 url: /net/aspose.words/paragraphformat/leftindent/